GB News: Audience share

 The Daily Telegraph reported that, in October 2021, "Nigel Farage remained the station's biggest draw, hauling in between 50,000 and 80,000 viewers while most of the channel's output remains firmly below 30,000."
 A Daily Telegraph report in December 2021 stated that Farage's nightly programme regularly gets around 150,000 viewers.
 In February 2022, the Press Gazette published an article including statistics on the audience and social following for GB News compared with other channels.
 The article noted that GB News' four-week audience reach was slightly up in early January to 2.2 million, compared to a low point in November 2021.

 In May 2022, figures published by Radio Joint Audience Research Limited (RAJAR) showed GB News Radio had received an average audience of 239,000 listeners in its first three months of broadcasting.
 RAJAR figures for the second quarter of 2022 showed the channel's listenership grew by a further 16%, to 277,000 listeners, making it the second-fastest-growing radio channel in the UK (behind the BBC World Service).
 Subsequently, between July and September 2022, GB News Radio's weekly audience grew by 50%, to 415,000; it was reported to be the only news radio channel to increase its audience during this period.

-According to an annual poll of 45,000 UK consumers by the market research company Savanta, in 2022 GB News was the nation's third 'most loved' news brand, behind The Guardian and Metro.
-In the May 2023 survey, it was ranked as the UK's most-loved news brand, ahead of The Guardian and The Sun.
-Savanta explained that the channel's high ranking was a result of its "Marmite" appeal, whereby its dedicated viewers are obsessively positive about the channel.
-Savanta explained that GB News "taps into a certain demographic's belief that mainstream media cannot be trusted".